rebelsky/csc207b/_eboards/eboard38.md

 There's generally not a need to name something that you only use once.

-Some exceptions:

-* Sometimes it helps with debugging.
-* Sometimes you realize that you want to factor out the return statement in a set of set of nested conditionals.

 This issue comes up because I saw a lot of the following.

 ```java
 ImmutableNode<K,V> newNode = new ImmutableNode<K,V>(...);
 return newNode;
 ```

+Some reasons to choose the latter:

+* It may make your code more readable.
+* One doesn't know a better approach.
+* Sometimes it helps with debugging.  - You can see the value of newNode in the midst of the code.
+* There may have been more code, or you want the opportunity for more code.
+* Sometimes you realize that you want to factor out the return statement in a set of set of nested conditionals.

 ### Repeated code